 Equivalently, structurally bounded expansion classes can also be characterized via \emph{low shrubdepth covers}~\cite{gajarsky2018first}.
-This characterization was obtained using quantifier-elimination techniques for bounded expansion classes.
-It is a big open question whether quantifier-elimination techniques also exist for nowhere dense classes.
-This question would need to be settled first, before the approach of \cite{gajarsky2018first} could lead to new insights to structurally nowhere dense classes.
+This characterization was obtained using quantifier elimination, which is possible on bounded expansion~\cite{DvorakKT2013}, but not on nowhere dense classes~\cite{no-qe}.
 The techniques of this paper (local separators and logical composition theorems) have a better chance to generalize to structurally nowhere dense classes and beyond.
-In fact, in a follow up paper~\cite{dreier2022treelike}, we build upon this approach to derive shrub-decompositions as well as low shrubdepth covers for structurally nowhere dense graph classes.
+In fact, in a follow-up paper~\cite{dreier2022treelike}, we build upon this approach to derive shrub-decompositions as well as low shrubdepth covers for structurally nowhere dense graph classes.